bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 makes it deterministic.
-The `Simulator` interface now only needs to have methods like `fn check_cluster_notifications(&self) -> ClusterEvent` and `fn check_election_notification(&self) -> ElectionEvent`, and therefore, the implementors only need to care about serializing and deserializing the actual values, and not the entire mechanism of pushing the notification to the controller.
+The `Simulator` interface now only needs to have methods like `fn check_cluster_notifications(&self) -> ClusterEvent` and `fn check_election_notification(&self) -> ElectionEvent`, and therefore, the implementors only need to care about serializing and de-serializing the actual values, and not the entire mechanism of pushing the notification to the controller.